midl-xyz/midl-js/apps/docs/midl/tools/contracts/advanced-usage.md

 ```

-### Retrieving Deployed Contract Address & ABI
+## Retrieving Deployed Contract Address & ABI
-Deployed contract addresses and ABIs are stored by default in the `/deployments` folder as JSON files.
+Deployed contract addresses and ABIs are stored by default in the `deployments` of your hardhat project folder as JSON files.

 In a `hardhat-deploy` function, you can retrieve them as follows:
 ```ts